vectordotdev/vector/website/docs/reference/sinks/loki.md

 #### password

-The basic authentication password.If using GrafanaLab's hosted Loki then this must be setto your `instanceId`.
+The basic authentication password.
+If using GrafanaLab's hosted Loki then this must be set to your `instanceId`.